codeangler/vpc-endpoints-lab/build-gateway.md

 ![figure17a](./images/us-east-1/figure17a.png)

 7. (Optional) Enable default encryption on your S3 bucket to ensure that all objects are encrypted at rest.
 Amazon S3 default encryption provides a way to set the default encryption behavior for an S3 bucket.
 You can set default encryption on a bucket so that all new objects are encrypted when they are stored in the bucket.
 Access the Properties tab of your restricted S3 bucket.
 Access the 'Default Encryption' Pane and choose the AWS-KMS (Use Server-Side Encryption with AWS KMS-Managed Keys (SSE-KMS)) radio button.
 Select the 'aws/s3' AWS-managed KMS key as your default encryption key.

+**Important Gateway Endpoint Considerations**:

+* For gateway endpoints only, you cannot limit the principal to a specific IAM role or user.
+We specify "*" to grant access to all IAM roles and users.
+For gateway endpoints only, if you specify the principal in the format "AWS":"AWS-account-ID" or "AWS":"arn:aws:iam::AWS-account-ID:root", access is granted to the AWS account root user only, and not all IAM users and roles for the account.
+(Ref:  https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints-access.html)
+* You cannot use an IAM policy or bucket policy to allow access from a VPC IPv4 CIDR range.
+VPC CIDR blocks can be overlapping or identical, which may lead to unexpected results.
+Therefore, you cannot use the aws:SourceIp condition in your IAM policies for requests to Amazon S3 through a VPC endpoint.
+* You can restrict access to a specific endpoint or to a specific VPC or specific vpc endpoint
+* Endpoints are currently supported for IPv4 traffic only

 ---